Tarmean/Gistory.vim/README.md

 ![gistory range](gistory_range.gif)

-Git pickaxe can be used with `Gistory -S regex`.
-This shows commits where the number of matches of `regex` changed - great if a code formatter made span tracking useless.
+Git pickaxe can be used with `Gistory -S string`.
+This shows commits where the number of matches of `string` changed - great if a code formatter made span tracking useless.
+To use a regex, try `--pickaxe-regex`.

 ![gistory regex](gistory_regex.gif)